Depression And Anxiety Are More Common Than You Think

 If these symptoms last for more than two weeks and begin to interfere with your child’s ability to function on a daily basis, you should seek medical attention as your child may have a depressive disorder.

-Upon diagnoses, anxiety and depression require an increased use of healthcare services.
+Upon diagnosis, anxiety and depression require an increased use of healthcare services.
 An estimated 20 percent of children with anxiety and depression did not receive proper healthcare treatments in the past year.
 Only one-third of children with anxiety and depression had a consistent healthcare source and care coordination.

 Wilderness Therapy: A Therapeutic Approach to Addressing Depression and Anxiety